In this guest post, 25-year data storage industry veteran Rich Vining discusses database protection and the importance of application-aware snapshots.

 Many organizations, especially large enterprises, are facing a crisis in regard to protecting some of their largest and most important databases and applications from data loss or corruption.
 These applications need to be available to users and customers on a near-constant basis, and business line executives no longer accept that these applications need to be stopped to perform backups.

 Indeed, as these databases have grown to multi-terabytes in size, the ability of traditional backup solutions to protect them has evaporated; it can often take more than 24 hours to perform a full database backup.

 Some administrators are praying that their existing storage mirroring or replication solutions will save the day when something goes wrong, but this is dangerous because a database corruption or the deletion of important records will simply result in two bad copies of the database.

 Array-based snapshot and cloning technologies offer a ray of hope.
-They can perform a point-in-time backup in seconds, and more importantly, they can perform a recovery from a previous point-in-time copy in seconds.
-This effectively eliminates the backup window, and drives recovery time objectives (RTO) down to near zero.
+Both can perform a point-in-time backup in seconds, and more important, both can perform a recovery from a previous point-in-time copy in seconds.
+This effectively eliminates the backup window and drives recovery time objectives (RTO) down to near zero.

 Also, because snapshots are so fast they enable administrators to perform backups more often, dramatically reducing the recovery point objective (RPO).
-Moving to one snapshot per hour, from a backup per day, reduces the amount of new data at risk by as much as 95%.
+Moving to one snapshot per hour, from a backup per day, reduces the amount of new data at risk by as much as 95 percent.